 A Work Order is the central part of your business in Fieldwork.
-Invoices, commissions, billing frequency, scheduling and more come from what you enter in the Work Order.
+Invoices, commissions, billing frequency, scheduling, appointment reminders and more come from what you enter in the Work Order.

 There are many places where you can create a Work Order.
 These steps start at the Customer page.